marinct/ng-lightning/src/app/components/checkboxes/docs/README.md

 Checkboxes let you select one or more options. `<ngl-checkbox>` is useful for creating single checkboxes. heckbox buttons let you select one or more options with an alternative visual design.
-A alternative visual design as toggle can be used swithcing to `<ngl-checkbox-toggle>`.
+An alternative visual design as toggle can be used swithcing to `<ngl-checkbox-toggle>`.
 Use the `enabledText` and `disabledText` inputs to specify labels displayed under the toggle for each state.
 To display no labels, set these attributes to empty strings.

 For a styled checkable input that communicates if an option is being added to a group, use `<ngl-checkbox-button>`.